 8. Blacklist Malicious IP Address

 Everyone using the internet has an IP address.
 Even the hacker launching attacks on WordPress websites have an IP address.
 If you keep a record of these IP addresses, you can block them from accessing your site.
-A security plugin like MalCare offers details (IP addresses) of failed login attempts made on the site.
+MalCare – one of the best WordPress security plugins out there offers details (IP addresses) of failed login attempts made on the site.
 If you observe a lot of failed attempts are being made from the same IPs almost regularly, you can block these suspicious IPs from accessing your websites by simply placing the following codes in our .htaccess file:

 order allow,deny deny from 192.168.20.10 allow from all